Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 The easiest position is usually one where you are close, can talk easily, and the receiving person can comfortably help control pace and depth.

-No, severe pain or bleeding are not mandatory and are more often a sign to slow down, take more time, or pause.
+No. Severe pain or heavy bleeding are not mandatory and are more often a sign to slow down, take more time, or pause.
+If you want more detail: Does the first time hurt? and Do you bleed the first time?.

 Nervousness is normal and often it helps to reduce the pace, take breaks, and openly say what feels comfortable or too much right now.